-If an eviction notice has already been filed, you can get free professional help through the process.
+If an eviction notice has already been filed.
+So you can get free professional help through the process.
 The Legal Aid Society is an independent, non-profit legal service provided by the government to assist low-income families and individuals with civil matters, such as eviction.

 They can help you get a payment extension, find a new home, or have a completely blocked eviction.
 Search online or call your local court for contact information for the nearest Legal Aid Society office.

 If you’re not at that point yet, contact local charities for one-off grants to help cover the cost of rent before they fall behind enough to warrant an eviction.
 Grants, unlike loans, do not need to be repaid.
 So that can substantially alleviate the financial burden of trying to get back on track.
 Some of these organizations can also provide temporary housing, if you need it, or help you find affordable housing.

 Here are some places to look for help.
 Keep in mind that having a job when you go there gives you an advantage.